heavyk/shake-sphere/symbolic-irony.md

 ### 2024-02-22 04:27 - anything less/greater than infinity is not infinity

 in fact, everything that is not infinity, is not infinity.
+(04:30)  even    infinity times infinity, is not infinity.